AstonVSabrido/Final-Project-CS2/Draft1-Proposal.md

 PROJECT TITLE: Transportanize

 Problem Statement:
-Transportation data not being properly utilized, distributed or analyzed and traffic congestion.
-These are problems being faced in the
-Philippines in regards to transportation.
-Why should we even worry about such problems?
-These problems
-can lead to even more issues in the future, let's take traffic congestion for example.
-If all cars are stuck in one place they would be forced to stay on for a longer period therefore releasing more dangerous funes from the exhaust of diesel-power ed vehicles, this leads to air pollution and even more complicated issues in the future.

-In conclusion, these problems on transportation may start out small but with time it can become a much bigger threat.
+Transportation data in the Philippines is not being fully utilized, analyzed, or distributed properly, which can contribute to traffic congestion.
+For example, traffic congestion forces vehicles to idle for longer periods, releasing more harmful fumes into the air.
+This contributes to air pollution and other environmental and health issues over time.

+Proper analysis and utilization of transportation data can help identify patterns, improve efficiency, and reduce negative impacts like congestion and pollution.
+Without a systematic way to analyze trip data, small problems in transportation can grow into larger societal and environmental challenges.

 Project Objectives:
 1. Let users filter trips using different criteria such as destination, bus type, trip ID, or status.